chcosta/buildtools/Documentation/PipeBuild.md

     - Self-contained launcher scoped for PipeBuild makes it easy to launch any version of PipeBuild we care about.

     Negatives:
-    - It's its own thing, one more piece of technology that we need to maintain (though maintenance cost should be low).
+    - It is its own thing, one more piece of technology that we need to maintain (though maintenance cost should be low).

 My preference is to use the bootstrapping because I really want to limit the amount of technology we own if it's not necessary.